keatonboyle/cec-epk/README.md

     # and then head back to master to hack again
     git checkout master

-Reach to keatonboyle@gmail.com w/ questions
+Reach out to keatonboyle@gmail.com w/ questions